 Isn’t it wonderful to be free of diapers and take that first step toward independence?
-As a mom of 3, I’ve done this 2 times and on my way to potty training #3!
+As a mom of 3 young kids, I’ve done this 2 times and on my way to potty training #3!
 If you need some trips read this: Potty Training Made Easy From A Mom Of 3.

 Possible Causes Of Potty Training Regression

 What causes this to happen?
-Let’s take a look at some of the most prevalent causes.
+Let’s take a look at some of the most common causes of regression.
 Once you’ve figured out what’s causing the problem, you may address it and resume your toilet training progress.

 Some children might become so absorbed in their play or other activities that they don’t know they need to go until it’s too late.
-My own son’s toilet training relapse was caused by this.
+My own child’s regression was caused by this.

-The existence of a stressor in your children’s life is another typical reason for potty training relapse.
-There might be some type of disturbance, such as:
+The emotional stress in your children’s life is another typical reason for potty training relapse.
+There might be some type of disturbance and it’s good to get to the root of the problem, such as:

 - Relocating to a new residence